Authors

 Most provinces offer little guidance on consequences for violating phone-use rules, but Newfoundland & Labrador’s policy outlines a progressive, device-focused approach.
 Even there, repeat violations should be handled with care, not just disciplinary action.

-Ministries and districts should be prepared to offer targeted, differentiated support to schools based on their readiness and local context.
+Ministries and school boards should be prepared to offer targeted, differentiated support to schools based on their readiness and local context.
 Key supports may include:

 Despite wide adoption in 2024, no province yet has established a systematic evaluation mechanism to track policy implementation or impact on student learning, well-being or school culture.
 Other jurisdictions, such as New South Wales (Australia) and the Netherlands, have paired implementation with systematic follow-up evaluations with key enforcers such as principals and educators.